Back to Blog

 Autonomous Decision Loops

-1. Take a snapshot of current state
+1. Snapshot the current state

-2. Analyze metrics and problems
+2. Read the metrics and spot problems

 5. Wait for results